MartinKral/phaser-template/README.md

 # Phaser template
 TypeScript + WebPack and with fullscreen button, link button and preloader.

+## What does it do:
+* TypeScript with Phaser 3.15.1
+* WebPack for development
-You can delete .vscode if you do not use VSCode for debugging
+* VSCode set up for debugging (Requires "Debugger for Firefox" - You can delete .vscode if you do not use it)
+* TSLint to help keep this clean
+* Two buttons ready to be added directly to the game: Fullscreen & Link

 ### To start:
 ```